DarkoSasanski/FinanceManager/README.md

 * Dashboards

 ## Design Patterns
-* Singleton: We have implemented notification service and his instantiation can be done only by calling private constuctor _internal()
+* Singleton: We have implemented notification service and his instantiation can be done only by calling private constructor _internal().
+Something similar is done with the database helper.
+* Repository: We have implemented a repository pattern for the database.
+This pattern is used to separate the logic that retrieves the data and the business logic that acts on the data.
+This way, the business logic can be tested independently from the database.
+* Component-based architecture: We have implemented a component-based architecture for the UI.
+This way, we can reuse the components and the code is more readable and maintainable.

 ## Installation
 * Requirements: